During those thirteen years in Paris we of course went to see many operas, concerts and theater productions.

 In February 1981 we saw “Le canard sauvage”, (“The Wild Duck”) once again at LeThéâtre de la Ville, metteur en scène – Lucian Pintilie.
 This is the wonderfully gripping and tragic play by Henrik Ibsen.
 In Norwegian and in Swedish it is called “Vildanden“, which I find so much more beautiful as a title.
 It does not bring to mind a dish served in a restaurant.

 Hedvig, the photographer Hjalmar Ekdal’s daughter, kills herself in the end because she believes her father doesn’t love her any more.
-She does not know that Hjalmar has found out that he is not his much beloved daughter Hedvig’s real father.
+She does not know that Hjalmar has found out that he is not the real father of his much beloved daughter Hedvig..
 His wife, Gina, once upon a time had an affair with the rich wholesale dealer, Gregers Werle.

 The one play I remember the best from Le théâtre de la Ville is “Peer Gynt”, also by Henrik Ibsen — in October1981, mise en scène by the great theater and opera director, Patrice Chéreau.
 It was basically a fine performance but there was one quite important thing that irritated me and John very much.
 Chéreau had made Gérard Desarthe who played Peer do odd things with his head, as if he was feeble-minded or half mad.
 And that, I think I can say with certainty, was not Ibsen’s intention in his drawing-up of this character.
 Peer Gynt is neither crazy or feeble-minded.

 This poetic and philosophical play is extremely difficult to stage because of its mixture of the fantastic, the poetic and realism.
-Patrice Chéreau had chosen to include all of Peer’s travels and misforunes and the play was performed in two parts of three and a half hours on two different evenings.
+Patrice Chéreau had chosen to include all of Peer’s travels and misfortunes and the play was performed in two parts of three and a half hours on two different evenings, which we found a bit exaggerated.

 Peer does not distinguish between right and wrong, because Böjgen (the “Boyg”) at the beginning of the play has persuaded him to avoid all problems in his life by “going udenom” that is outside, or more exactly here: around.
 He cares about nobody but himself.
 Evidently, there have been many parallels drawn between Ibsen’s “Boyg” and Goethe’s Mephistopheles — or Klauss Mann’s Mephisto for that matter.
 The great difference is that Peer is saved in the end by Solveig, the love of his youth.